-With 300,000 new cases every year, Lyme disease is one of the most significant and fastest growing infectious diseases in the US, yet Lyme disease research remains significantly underfunded relative to other illnesses of this magnitude.
+With over 329,000 new cases every year, Lyme disease is one of the most significant and fastest growing infectious diseases in the US, yet Lyme disease research remains significantly underfunded relative to other illnesses of this magnitude.
 There are too many unanswered questions about the Borrelia burgdorferi bacteria, its transmission, and its impact on human health.
 The time to make a difference is now.

 More Answers Are Needed

 Tick populations and tick-borne infections like Lyme disease appear to be on the rise, potentially due to climate change, though there is no research definitively proving cause or suggesting solutions.

 Newer bacterial strains and species, like Borrelia miyamotoi which has Lyme-like symptoms, have only recently been discovered and present equally severe risks to public health.

 Current treatment regimens for late stage Lyme are inconsistent and sustained antibiotic courses can undermine patient health.

 As an independent nonprofit organization, Bay Area Lyme is able to partner with leading researchers and institutions all across the country to support the most innovative and promising projects in Lyme disease research, regardless of affiliation.